-There is also a \$90 application fee.
+There is also a \$90 application fee (waivers available cyclically).
 The University of Arizona charges a \$35 fee at graduation to process and mail the diploma earned.

 Costs are subject to change with the Approval of the Arizona Board of Regents (ABOR).